Bukit Timah Railway Station

 • Buona Vista

 The black-and-white colonial houses in the Wessex Estate near Portsdown Road sit amid lush greenery.
-Head to the picturesque neighbourhood for a quiet stroll and then wander into Colbar – short for ‘colonial bar’ – that was once a canteen for the British Army.
+Head to the picturesque neighbourhood for a quiet stroll and then wander into Colbar – short for ‘colonial bar’ – a diner that was once a canteen for the British Army.
 With its vintage photographs and décor, the diner is a relic from the past that invites guests to step back through time.
 The blocks of walk-up apartments and semi-detached houses were built in the ’40s and previously used by non-commissioned British officers and soldiers.
 Today, the houses are mostly residential, with a small enclave of artists who use them as studio space.

 • Shopping